Caostick/ECS/README.md

     // Will be const, since we declared it as const in WorldView auto& componentA = e.Get<MyComponentA>();

-    // This component has both read/write acess auto& componentB = e.Get<MyComponentB>();
+    // This component has both read/write access auto& componentB = e.Get<MyComponentB>();

     componentB.Var = componentA.Var;